holunda-io/camunda-bpm-taskpool/README.md

 ## Contribution

 If you want to contribute to this project, feel free to do so.
-Start with [contributing guide](.gthub/CONTRIBUTING.MD) and have a look on open [issues](/issues) and submit a pull request.
+Start with [contributing guide](/.github/CONTRIBUTING.md).